-The Interconnection Facilities are located in IPC's and Section POI for the Project will be at the of the project, where the bus connects between switches is attached as Exhibit 1.
+The Interconnection Facilities are located in IPC's preserver region in Township 100, Range and Section .
+POI for the Project will be at the section on IPC's side of air-break switch of , where the bus connects between air-break switches and 1000.
+A drawing identifying the POI is attached as Exhibit 1.